medikoo/es5-ext/README.md

+# es5-ext
-# es5-ext - ECMAScript5 extensions
+## ECMAScript5 extensions

-Methods, functions and objects that are not part of the standard, written with EcmaScript conventions in mind.
+Methods, functions and objects that are not part of the standard, written with ECMAScript conventions in mind.

 ## Installation

-Can be used in any environment that implements EcmaScript 5th edition.
+Can be used in any environment that implements ECMAScript 5th edition.
 Many extensions will also work with ECMAScript 3rd edition, if they're not let [es5-shim](https://github.com/kriskowal/es5-shim) be your aid.

 ### NPM: